MelissaAutumn/unity-audio-beheader/README.md

 # Unity Audio Beheader
 Chops off the header from mp3 files extracted from [UABEA](https://github.com/nesrak1/UABEA).

-Mainly for one particular game which I bought the deluxe upgrade for expecting mp3 files, and it was a bloody Unity app!
+~~Mainly for one particular game which I bought the deluxe upgrade for expecting mp3 files, and it was a bloody Unity app!~~

+*Edit*: On further inspection it turns out I just had to launch the app for it to extract the files by itself...Oops.

 ## Instructions